wp-plugins/woocommerce-export/Readme.txt

 This plugin takes advantage of the new "Date Query" introduced with WordPress version 3.7, To use this with your Woocommerce store, make sure your installed WordPress version 3.7+

-Just another handy tools for Woocommerce from <a href="http://themology.net">Themology</a> Team.

 **Some Features**

 * Great tool to analyse store activity.